-*NEW* Bookings have now opened for the 2018 BSBI Recorders' Conference.
+The deadline to book a residential space at the 2018 BSBI Recorders' Conference has been extended to the end of September.
 The conference is aimed at active recorders and will be held 12th - 14th October at FSC's Preston Montford Field Centre so everything - talks, workshops and accommodation - will be under one roof.
 We are offering a range of packages to cover accommodation, meals and activities.
 Non-residential spaces are also available.
 Please scroll down to view the draft programme, to enter your details into the on-line booking form and to pay for your reservation.

 Booking for the 2018 Recorders' Conference